 The client’s needs have evolved (like they always do).
 They’ve done what you’ve said and kept up regular blogging (clients always listen, right?).
 They’ve even got a bit of traffic to their site.

 Even better, they’re letter you know that they’ve even built a Facebook page and twitter handle, and they’re ready to get some social share buttons on the blog posts.

-You install your favorite social share plugin (we use Scriptless Social Sharing – thanks Davinder) and configure all the settings, then preview the blog.
+You install your favorite social share plugin and configure all the settings, then preview the blog.
 The social share buttons show perfectly when viewing an individual blog post, so that’s done.
 They look perfect.